asugden/bebox/README.md

 - lickspout.scad  the file used to create both lickspout bitube and lickspout unitube.
 Adjustments can be made to the tube diameters at the top.
 Note that the curved pipe library is required for making changes: https://www.thingiverse.com/thing:71464
 - lickspout bitube water.stl  a pre-made file to be printed with conductive filament that has two narrow-diameter tubes.
 The input tubing should be the same diameter, but the flow rate is decreased
 - lickspout water.scad  the file used to create lickspout bitube water.stl.
 This, too, depends on the curved pipe library
-- utilities.scad  a set of useful functions for OpenSCAD, the program used to generate these files
+- utilities.scad  a set of useful functions for OpenSCAD

 ###wheel